jamesbriggs/pico-build/README.md

          dev/
              html/
              cgi-bin/
-             config/ (all configs start here and are copied to stage/ and prod/ during deploys) stage/
+             config/ (configs start here and are copied to stage/ and prod/ during deploys) stage/
              html/
              cgi-bin/